trucotecon40/dashboard-youtube/README.md

-`Sefarad dashboard for the tourpedia data.
+`Sefarad dashboard for the YouTube-Sentiment data.

 ## Usage